NavinBondade/Deep-Learning-Based-Clothing-Detection-and-Online-Wardrobe-Management-System/dailylog.md

 Date: 18 July 2021 <br>
 Time Spent: 120 min <br>
 Work Spent: Label and draw bouding box to create dataset for yolov5.
 Also spend time on investigating dataset for sesame network.
 Find difficulties and error in dataset. <br>

+Date: 19 July 2021 <br>
+Time Spent: 5 hrs <br>
+Work Spent: Recreated the dataset again, draw boudning boxes over 650 plus images with YoloLabel tool, along with that preprocess the data and organize it for YoloV5<br>